Kisaburō Andō: Life and military career

 The following year, he was asked to assume the post of Home Minister, serving until the fall of the Tōjō administration in 1944.
-During his tenure as Home Minister, he was successful in curbing the leadership of the Yokusan Sonendan, which had become politicized, and which had become increasing critical of older politicians and bureaucrats and was starting to evolve into a populist political movement independent of the Taisei Yokusankai.
+During his tenure as Home Minister, he was successful in curbing the leadership of the Yokusan Sonendan, which had become politicized, and which had become increasingly critical of older politicians and bureaucrats and was starting to evolve into a populist political movement independent of the Taisei Yokusankai.

 He subsequently was appointed to a seat in the upper house of the Diet of Japan.

 After World War II, in December 1945, Andō was arrested by the American Occupation authorities on Class A war criminal charges along with all other members of the wartime Japanese government.
 He was held in Sugamo Prison until December 1948, but was never brought to trial before the International Military Tribunal for the Far East.
-He died soon afterwards on 10 May 1954.
+He died soon on 10 May 1954.